hslayers/hslayers-ng/projects/hslayers-cesium/README.md

 # Hslayers-cesium

-This library contains components to to run Hslayers-NG ui interface with Cesium 3D as the map renderer instead of OpenLayers.
+This library contains components to run HSLayers-NG user interface with Cesium 3D as the map renderer instead of, or in complement to, OpenLayers.
 See [example](https://github.com/hslayers/examples/tree/master/cesium)

 ## Installation